Here are Contedia's Terms and Conditions of Business.

 Each order and its acceptance is to be treated as a separate contract and accordingly if there shall at any time be more than one order in course of performance between the Seller and the same Buyer, and if any question, dispute or difficulty shall arise in respect of one of such orders, neither the existence of such question, dispute or difficulty nor the terms on which it may be settled shall affect in any way whatever any such other orders but shall be without prejudice to the Seller’s rights under Clause 5.

 All and any loss of expenses occasioned to the Seller by cancellation under Condition 3 or by changes required by the Buyer in materials, design, quantities or delivery terms from those on which the acceptance of the order was based shall be met by the Buyer.
-Changes in original specification or order dictated by the Buyer may have a bearing on agreed or provisional delivery dates, for which Contedia Ltd. are not liable in any way.
+Changes in original specification or order dictated by the Buyer may have a bearing on agreed or provisional delivery dates, for which the Seller is not liable in any way.

 5. TERMS OF PAYMENT & OVERDUE DEBTS

-5.1 Unless otherwise stated, terms of payment are strictly 14 days from the date of delivery of product or any other service to the Buyer.
-A deposit of 25% net order value is required on receipt of order which is non-refundable upon the cancellation or alteration of an order by the Buyer.
+5.1 Unless otherwise stated, terms of payment are strictly 14-days from the date of invoice for the delivery of product or any other service to the Buyer.
+A deposit of 25% net order value is required on receipt of order which is non-refundable without prior written agreement from the Seller upon the cancellation or alteration of an order by the Buyer.

-5.2 In the event of cancellation or alteration of the order by Contedia Ltd., any deposits paid will be refunded in full.
-Any agreed payment terms not honoured by the Buyer will bring an additional interest charge of 2.5% above the bank rate per month or part thereof.
+5.2 In the event of cancellation or alteration of the order by the Seller, any deposits paid will be refunded in full.
+Any agreed payment terms not honoured by the Buyer will bring an additional interest charge of 8% above the Bank of England base rate.

-5.3 Contedia Ltd. reserve the right, at our discretion, to re-claim goods where payment is overdue, having given due notice, in which case the Buyer shall be liable for the re-stocking charge of 30%.
+5.3 The Seller reserves the right, at its discretion, to re-claim goods where payment is overdue, having given due notice, in which case the Buyer shall be liable for the re-stocking charge of 30%.

 5.4 If any payment is in arrears, the Seller shall have the right, without prejudice to other rights, to suspend further deliveries until payment is received whether such deliveries are part of the same order or other orders.
-Where Internet services are provided by Contedia Ltd., such as Internet connectivity, hosting and/or website design, failure to pay within the terms offered will result in the associated services in their entirety, if it is not feasible to reverse or restrict the services/functionality provided, being withdrawn until all outstanding amounts are paid in full.
-In such circumstances, Contedia Ltd. accepts no responsibility whatsoever for loss of business as a result of Internet services being reduced or withdrawn.
+Where Internet services are provided by the Seller, such as Internet connectivity, hosting and/or website, web application or custom app design or development, failure to pay within the terms offered will result in the associated services in their entirety, if it is not feasible to reverse or restrict the services/functionality provided, being withdrawn until all outstanding amounts are paid in full.
+In such circumstances, the Seller accepts no responsibility whatsoever for subsequent loss of business to the Buyer as a result of Internet services being reduced or withdrawn.

-Hartley & Worstenholme solicitors are instructed to pursue to Contedia Ltd.’s satisfaction all overdue accounts on the Seller’s behalf.
+Hartley & Worstenholme solicitors are instructed to pursue all overdue accounts on the Seller’s behalf.

 6. BANKRUPTCY OR LIQUIDATION